Joe Sparma

-Joseph Blase Sparma (February 4, 1942 – May 14, 1986) was a quarterback in collegiate football (1961–1962) and a pitcher in Major League Baseball (1964–1970).
+Joseph Blase Sparma (February 4, 1942 – May 14, 1986) was an American quarterback in collegiate football (1961–1962) and a professional pitcher in Major League Baseball (1964–1970).

 Quarterback at Ohio State

 Born in Massillon, Ohio, Sparma attended Ohio State University and played quarterback on the 1961 and 1962 football teams coached by Woody Hayes.
 Sparma and his leading receiver, Paul Warfield, led the 1961 Buckeyes to an 8-0-1 season and a Big Ten Conference championship Sparma accounted for 474 yards in the Buckeyes' 1961 50–20 victory over the Michigan Wolverines.
 Sparma quit the team after three years due to differences with Hayes and opted to pursue a career in Major League Baseball.